-All tasks whether set by the awarding body or the centre/consortium must be developed in line with the requirements of the specification.
+^{} All tasks whether set by the awarding body or the centre/consortium must be developed in line with the requirements of the specification.

+Example risks and issues Possible rem edial actio n Staff (use 'RACI' to

+155005 Forward Action determine who

+planning should be

+listed)

+Deadlines

+Deadlines not met by candidates Ensure all ca are briefed o deadlines/pe for not meet n enalties Mark what candidates have produced by deadline and seek guidance from awarding body on further action.
+CDs

+Deadlines for marking and/or paperwork not met by teaching staff/assessors Ensure teach staff/assessor given clear d (prior to awa body ones) to complete marking/pap so the exams can process a off marks ah Exam Board eadlines arding o erwork soffice and send ead of Seek guidance from awarding body CDs, SLT

+Authentication

-Example risks and issues Possible r Possible remedial action Staff (use 'RACI' to determine Forward p blanning Action who should be listed) Deadlines Deadlines not met by candidates briefed or candidates deadlines, eeting them /penalties have proc deadline a guidance • CDs Deadlines for marking and/or paperwork not met by teaching staff/ assessors staff/asse deadlines body ones marking/p exams off send off n nsure teaching caff/assessors are given clear eadlines (prior to awarding ody ones) to complete narking/paperwork so the xams office can process and end off marks ahead of Exam oard deadlines Seek guidance from awarding body CDs, SLT Authentication Candidate fails to sign authentication form Ensure all candidates authentication forms and attach to work wi completed before har to sign hen it is Find candidate and ensure form is signed CDs Teaching staff/assessors fail to complete authentication forms or leave before completing authentication Ensure teaching staff/assessors understand importance of authentication forms and the requirement of a signature Return form to staff for signature.
-Ensure forms are signed as work is CDs marked, not at end of season Marking Teaching staff/assessors interpret marking descriptions incorrectly Ensure appropriate training and practicing of marking.
+Candidate fails to sign authentication form have authe forms and a dates entication s to sign ttach to when it is Find candidate and ensure form is signed CDs

+before handing in Teaching staff/assessors fail to complete authentication forms or leave before completing authentication Ensure teaching staff/assessors understand importance of authentication forms and the requirement of a signature Return form to staff for signature.
+Ensure forms are signed as work is marked, not at end of season CDs Marking Teaching staff/assessors interpret marking descriptions incorrectly Ensure appropriate training and practicing of marking.
 Plan for sampling of marking during the practice phase.
 Arrange for remarking.
 Consult awarding body specification for appropriate procedure CDs Centre does not run standardisation activity as required by the awarding body Plan against the requirements for standardisation for the awarding body when and how this activity will be conducted.
 Check with the awarding body whether a later standardisation event can be arranged.
 CDs